 Identifying A Course Equivalent

-If you plan to enroll in a summer course that is not pre-equated on TIS or TED, you may request course equivalencies via the Course Equivalency Service (CES) between March 1 and May 15.
+If you plan to enroll in a summer or winter course at another institution and the course equivalent is not listed in Transferology, you may request course equivalencies via the Course Equivalency Service between March 1 and May 15 or November 1 and December 1.
 You may refer to our Guidelines for Choosing Non-UW–Madison Courses when the Course Equivalency Service is closed.

-After using TIS, TED, or the Summer Course Equivalency Service to establish whether a course is transferable, you may need to consult with your academic advisor to determine whether the transferable course work will satisfy particular degree or major requirements.
+After using Transferology or the Course Equivalency Service to establish whether a course is transferable, you may need to consult with your academic advisor to determine whether the transferable course work will satisfy particular degree or major requirements.

 Transfer Credit Policy

 Credit is awarded for college-level course work completed at institutions accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA).
 Foreign institutions must be recognized by the Ministry of Education in that country.
 Courses must be similar in nature, level, and content to a course in our undergraduate curriculum and applicable to one of our academic programs.
 Continuing education courses, graduate-level courses, and courses that are remedial, technical, vocational, or doctrinal in nature are not transferable.